Gustav O. Lienhard Award for Advancement of Health Care

 The Gustav O. Lienhard Award, established in 1986, is presented annually by the National Academy of Medicine in honor of Gustav O. Lienhard, Chairman of the Robert Wood Johnson Foundation’s Board of Trustees from 1971 to 1986.
 The award — a medal and $40,000 — recognizes individuals for outstanding achievement in improving health care services in the United States.
 Support for the award is provided by the Robert Wood Johnson Foundation.
 Each year, a selection committee appointed by the NAM reviews nominations based on selection criteria that reflect the ideals and work of Mr. Lienhard and the Robert Wood Johnson Foundation.

-The 2016 Lienhard Award was presented at the NAM’s Annual Meeting in Washington, DC, on October 17.
+The 2017 Lienhard Award will be presented at the NAM’s Annual Meeting in Washington, DC, on October 16, 2017.

 History of the Award